Mx-CrystalJ/IP1-The-Mental-Mountain-Hub/README.md

 Adults - I want to know the best way to improve and learn about my mental health so I can feel confident knowing that I am doing everything I can beyond waiting for referals to services.
 I want to easily find resources to support my self-help journey and possibly find other services that can be used.

-Students - I want to find resources that help me when I am feeling overwhelmed, anxious, stressed or depressed.
+Students/Children - I want to find resources that help me when I am feeling overwhelmed, anxious, stressed or depressed.
 I want to be able to talk to be abe to find resources to services where I can talk to someone when I am worried and need help managing my mental health.

 Medical Professionals - I want to be able to reassure paitents that there are services that provide a safe and comforting environment with accurate and detailed information presented in a way that allows my paitents to futher their thirst for knowledge that will benifit their physical and mental health.
 I want to be an easy point of access to these resources that will supplement sessions and care plans by explaining anxiety, depression, ect.

 <hr>
-<p align="right"><a href="#astronauts-for-autism">Back To Top</a></p>
+<p align="right"><a href="#the-mental-mountain-hub">Back To Top</a></p>

 ## Colors

 Color selection is a key component to any design process, however with the nature of the project this consideration is even greater because of the improtant nature of mental health to the end user, there is a possibilty for negatively impacting their well-being, mental health and contibuting to trauma by overwhlming them hence the need for using as little colour for the background as necessary to keep the flow.

 The artwork of this project was essential in creating a welcoming and appropriate page for the end user and their specific needs.
-Combining general color theory in white space, mental health specific color theory, my own personal experience of bettering mental health, I was able to determine an appropriate color scheme that is aesthetically pleasing, calming and engaging.
+Combining general color theory in white space, mental health specific color theory, my own personal experience of bettering mental health and design, I was able to determine an appropriate color scheme that is aesthetically pleasing, calming and engaging.

 To ensure compliance to standards, the [Colour Contrast Checker](https://colourcontrast.cc/) (also available as extension on [Chrome Web Store](https://chromewebstore.google.com/detail/colour-contrast-checker/nmmjeclfkgjdomacpcflgdkgpphpmnfe)) was used.<br>
 Both the [WebAIM](https://webaim.org/resources/contrastchecker/) and the [Adobe](https://color.adobe.com/create/color-contrast-analyzer) color contrast tools were used to corroborate these results.